 Xel-Ha is a popular aquatic park in the Riviera Maya of Mexico.
 It features a large fresh water river, a salt water inlet (bay), and some cenotes.
 Aside from nature, there are plenty of cool activities and sights throughout the park.
 There’s snorkeling, tubing, zip lines, water slides, cliff diving, bike rides and more.
 Xel-Ha gives visitors the opportunity to explore the beautiful coastal waters while participating in these activities.

 Families, couples, groups of friends, or even solo travellers; Xel-Ha is great for people of all types and ages.
 It’s perfect for those who want to see the natural beauty of the Riviera Maya while having fun.
 It’s a perfect mix of fun and relaxation.

 Most of the features and attractions of Xel-Ha are water based.
 You don’t need to know how to swim, but it’s important that you feel comfortable in the water.
 If you don’t feel confident in large bodies of water, you may not enjoy exploring the river or inlet, which is a big draw of Xel-Ha.
-If this sounds like you, you may want to consider other excursions like Xcaret Park, Xplor, or Xenotes.
+If this sounds like you, you may want to consider other parks like Xcaret, Xplor, or Xenotes.

 How much are tickets?

 The general admission is called Xel-Ha All Inclusive, and gives you access to all the activities, food, and drinks.
 At the time of writing this, tickets are US$99 before discounts.